D. I. Pandjaitan

 Donald Isaac Pandjaitan (Note: His birth name was Donald Isac Pandjaitan, however it was commonly mispronounced as Donald Isaac Pandjaitan.
 Since 1943, he has been known as Donald Izakus Pandjaitan because that is how his superior, a Japanese businessman, pronounced it.
 This name was later spelled as Donald Izacus Pandjaitan.)
 (EYD: Donald Isaac Panjaitan; 9 June 1925 – 1 October 1965) was an Indonesian general who was killed during a kidnapping attempt by the members of the 30 September Movement.
 Of the six army generals killed in the coup attempt, he was the only Christian.

 Early life

 D.I.
-Pandjaitan was born in Sitorang, Balige in the Tapanuli region of North Sumatra.
+Pandjaitan was born in Silaen, Balige in the Tapanuli region of North Sumatra.
 After completing elementary and high school, with the arrival of the invading Japanese, he underwent Japanese Giyūgun military education.
 He was then posted to Pekanbaru, and was there when Indonesian independence was declared on 17 August 1945.

 Military career

 In November 1945, Pandjaitan, together with other young people, helped establish a local branch of the People’s Security Army (TKR), initially serving as a battalion commander.
 In March 1948, he was appointed commander for the organization and education of the XI/Banteng Division at Bukittinggi, West Sumatra.
 Not long after, he became the fourth deputy commander (supplies) for the Sumatran Army Command, then when the Dutch launched their Second Police Action against the republic, he was put in charge of supplies for the Emergency Government of the Republic of Indonesia.

 After the Dutch recognition of Indonesian sovereignty in 1949, Pandjaitan was posted to the headquarters of the Sumatran Division in Medan, and on 2 January 1950 became head of the operational staff of the I/Bukit Barisan Division.
 He was then transferred to Palembang, South Sumatra, and appointed deputy commander of the II/Sriwijaya Division.
 From October 1952 to July 1957, he served as the military attaché to the Indonesian embassy in Bonn, West Germany.
 Upon his return to Indonesia, he joined the Army General Staff.
 He attended a course at the US Army Command and General Staff College at Fort Leavenworth from December 1963 to June 1964.
 He then took up his final post as fourth assistant to the Army Chief of Staff for logistics and ordnance.